.

 In fashion magazine after fashion magazine you will read that essential in every woman’s wardrobe is a pair of black trousers and a Little Black Dress because both these garments are the most flattering and slimming you can find.
 They are of course aren’t they?
+I’m here to bust the black myth.

 The answer is – only if black is a colour that suits you.
 How do you know if it suits?
 To start with we need to look at the properties of black – it is a DEEP, COOL and BRIGHT colour, so if you are WARM, LIGHT or MUTED in your colouring, you should avoid it.

-This model can wear the black top as she is cooler in her colouring and has a deeper value with her darker hair – the look is harmonious.
+She can wear the black top as she is cooler in her colouring and has a deeper value with her darker hair – the look is harmonious.

-Now why is black considered so slimming?
 If light colours advance (make you look bigger) and dark colours recede (make you look smaller) then what is the most slimming colour?
 According to all those mags and fashion writers – it’s black as that logically seems to be the darkest colour, so it should recede the most.
 But if bright colours advance and muted (that is greyed down) colours recede then what is black?
 But black is actually a bright colour as it has no grey element so those ‘slimming’ black trousers will actually draw attention to you bum and make it look bigger, not smaller.

-So what colour trousers should you buy to make your bum look smaller?
+What colour trousers should you buy to make your bum look smaller?
 Dark grey or very dark brown if you’ve got cool colouring, and if you’re warm chocolate brown or deep olive green will both be far more slimming than any black pants ever could be for you.

 I am a pale red head and I have a wardrobe that is like the black sea.
 I have rows of black tops, trousers and countless LBD’s.
 So, I am a dyed in the wool black lover.
 I say that all as a disclaimer to my sense that the red head in the photos looks fine in black bottoms.
 I totally agree that she looks better in the coloured tops.
 Now, I feel sure you have a better eye for colour than I do.
 I hope someday you will come to L.A. and perhaps you can talk me out of my mostly black wardrobe.